muhamedkarajic/docker-playground/README.md

 Recomended way to adjust replicas is to edit the `docker-compose.yml` file.
 Running then the old command for deployment will update it: `docker stack deploy -c docker-compose.yml the-name-of-the-app`.

 To remove everything just do `docker stack rm counter`.

+## Docker Volumes

+In order to create a Docker Volume we simply run `docker run -it -p 8080:5000 -v ${PWD}:/app -w "/app" mcr.microsoft.com/dotnet/sdk:5.0`.
+If we are done with that we can do `docker ps -a` to list all running containers / volumes and then `docker rm 5b` we just put `-v` if we want to remove the source folder - however since we linked the source folder customly this won't delete it.